Battersea Park: History

 The park hosted the first exhibition football game played under the rules of the recently formed Football Association on 9 January 1864.
 The members of the teams were chosen by the President of the FA (A. Pember) and the Secretary (E. C. Morley) and included many well-known footballers of the day.

 From the 1860s, the park was home to the leading amateur football team Wanderers F.C., winners of the first FA Cup, in 1872.
 The park also hosted the historic London v Sheffield football match in March 1866.

 In 1924, the 24th Division War Memorial by Eric Kennington was unveiled by Field Marshal Lord Plumer and the Anglican Bishop of Southwark Cyril Garbett.
 It commemorates the over 10,000 men killed or listed as "missing presumed dead" whilst serving with the British Army's 24th Division.
 It is now Grade II* listed.

 During both wars, anti-aircraft guns and barrage balloons were installed to help protect London from enemy air raids.
 Shelters were dug, part of the park was turned over to allotments for much needed vegetables and a pig farm was also set up.
 Maintenance of the park was reduced as the war effort took priority.

-On 16 September 1978, Battersea Park hosted a big punk rock concert featuring The Stranglers and several guests, among them Peter Gabriel and The Skids.
+On 16 September 1978, Battersea Park hosted a punk rock concert featuring The Stranglers and several guests, among them Peter Gabriel and The Skids.
 "The Stranglers booked some strippers to up the show's visual aspect," recalled photographer Barry Plummer.
 "But some of the lads in the audience got a bit carried away and also stripped completely naked.
 Eventually the police were called and took down all of the young ladies' particulars."

 British artist Marion Coutts recreated Battersea, along with Regent's and Hyde Park as a set of asymmetrical ping-pong tables for her interactive installation Fresh Air (1998–2001).

 The 1996 film 101 Dalmatians was filmed at Battersea Park; it stands in for St James Park.

+In 2015 and 2016, Battersea Park hosted the London ePrix, a round of the FIA Formula E World Championship.
+The Battersea Park Street Circuit was a 2.925km (1.818 mi) track constructed around the park with 17 corners, including tight chicanes and hairpins.
+Eventually, the FIA removed it from the championship calendar in 2016 due to opposition from local residents and legal pressures.